StevenBlack/vocab/readme.md

 go away if you just ignore them.

-### Ostrich Effect
-We often try to avoid info that we fear will cause us stress.
-Thus bills and work emails remain unopened, bank balances remain unchecked.
-This is counterproductive because ignoring a problem doesn't eliminate the problem or your anxiety; it only prolongs them.

 ### otiose
 Idle, useless and unnecessary.
 Not to be confused with adipose, which means fat.
 When companies make cutbacks, they can fire the otiose personnel and they won't